IslamAlorabI/GSmoji/README.md

-SmojiFonts is An Magisk Module with iOS 15.4 (Font+Emoji)
+iGmoji is An Magisk Module with Google Font

+And Apple Emoji Based on iOS 15.4

 Created with ❤️ by: IslamAlOrabI